 In 1998, the college started operating from its new location.
 Situated in an eco-friendly environment, it possesses 23 classrooms, 46 tutorial rooms, a seminar and conference room, a studio theatre and 3 Computer Labs with over 120 computers.
 The new building in the campus with 26 rooms, 2 labs and a staff room has been a welcome addition to the college.
 The institution offers a number of facilities to its students viz. a fully digitized library, three computer labs with more than a hundred computers with broadband connections, access to a number of portals under the UGC-Infonet E-journal Consortium, a seminar hall, a committee room as well as a studio theatre.
 There is facility of a photostat shop, telephone booth, a canteen and an extension counter of the Punjab National Bank in the premises.
 A medical room, manned by a doctor and a nurse, a counselling center for those who need psychodynamic counselling has been actively functioning.

 The college offers hostel facilities to incorporate 70 students, with 25 spacious and fully ventilated rooms under the guidance of full-time warden.
 The mess serves four meals at a very nominal charge.
 The utmost care is taken to serve wholesome nutritious food served under hygienic conditions.
 Kitchen and dining hall are kept under strict supervision for cleanliness.
-The college auditorium with all the state-of-the-art modern facilities is soon going to be functional from the academic session 2020-21.
+The college auditorium with all the state-of-the-art modern facilities.

 Care is taken to enhance holistic development of students.
 Besides their academic commitments, students are required to participate in co-curricular activities like NSS, NCC and Sports.
 The College has a very active cell of the National Service Scheme as well as a very capable and enthusiastic wing of the National Cadet Corps.
 The NSS works with physically and visually challenged students, inmates of the Tihar Jail, as support staff for the nearby Deen Dayal Hospital and with many other agencies.
 Along with this, the students associate with the community to provide services to various sectors.
 The NCC parade takes place on Thursday afternoon and on Saturday.
 NCC cadets take up ‘C’ and ‘B’ certificate exams for employment in the army and other wings of the government.
 A pro-active Eco-Club looks after the ‘Rain Harvesting System and Garbage Disposal’, maintaining pits for wormy culture.
 It produces enough manure which takes care not only of the college gardens but also to be able to sell.
 In sports, the college possesses basketball and volleyball courts, kho-kho, hockey and throw ball fields and a full-fledged cricket ground.
 There is a treasure of herbal garden in the campus.
 The Students’ Union of Bharati College was affiliated to the Delhi University Students Union in 1984.
 It also produced some outstanding student leaders like Amrita Dhawan, who was Vice President of the Delhi University Students Union in 2005-2006 and President in 2006-2007.
 However, in 2008, a majority of the students of the college voted for disaffiliation from the Delhi University Student’s Union and today the Bharati College Students Union follows its own trajectory.